ajoh504/Automate-The-Boring-Stuff-Exercises/README.md

 A big thank you to the author for the resources contained in this book, which can be [read for free](https://automatetheboringstuff.com/), or purchased directly from the publisher, [No Starch Press](https://nostarch.com/automatestuff2).

-The author occasionally posts free/discounted download codes over on the subreddit [r/learnpython](https://www.reddit.com/r/learnpython/).
+The author occasionally posts free/discounted download codes on the subreddit [r/learnpython](https://www.reddit.com/r/learnpython/).
 The download codes are for the [accompanying video series](https://www.udemy.com/course/automate/learn/lecture/3309062#overview)

 As mentioned on the [author's website](https://inventwithpython.com/), the book is free to read and share, and is licensed under a Creative Commons license.